 Therapy Brings Intimacy Back To The Relationship

-There is less fighting and more communicating when in an environment with a couples counsellor.
-That will only help build a stronger foundation.
-It will lead to intimacy and better connection.
+There is less fighting and more communicating when you're in an environment with a couples counsellor.
+This will help build a stronger foundation.
+Working through issues and solving problems alongside your partner will lead to intimacy and better connection.

 Better Sex Life

 “Sexuality is a vital part of any healthy relationship,” Feven shares.
 “Ignoring any issues in this department can be harmful to the parties involved.”
-Many couples don’t know how to communicate about these issues.
-That’s because they are serious and sometimes sensitive.
-Sometimes these issues require outside professional perspectives.
-Often what comes out of counselling is a healthier relationship in this area.
+Many couples don’t know how to communicate about these issues, though.
+That’s because they're serious and can sometimes be sensitive.
+Getting a professional perspective from a trusted professional, like a therapist, is often a good way to improve them.

 Boosted Self-Confidence And More Self-Awareness